 “Remember, you have been criticizing yourself for years and it hasn’t worked.
 Try approving of yourself and see what happens.”Louise L. Hay

 In practice, some clients easily embrace therapy sessions, do their homework, apply strategies and reach their goals, while others continue to struggle despite the relentless effort.
 Of course, there are many factors that dictate the therapy outcome and one I feel is at the core is self-compassion.
 My experience has taught me that the more self-compassionate one is, the better they connect to themselves and in consequence want the best for themselves.
+If you want to read more about what is therapy, check out our blog page now!

 Now please don’t confuse self-esteem with self-compassion.
 The former is important but it’s not akin to the latter.
 Self-compassion requires you to become self-aware, to acknowledge your suffering, instead of pushing it or avoiding it.
 You will need to practice statements such as: what do I need right now, what am I feeling right now, I am not alone, I am trying my best, it’s okay I am enough.
 This may sound a little fluffy to many, and it did to me when I first ventured into this journey.
 But I invite you to think about how you respond to those you care for.
 For you to fully support them, to hold them through difficulty, to make sure they don’t give up you have to be able to connect to them in a meaningful way.
 The more you care the more you end up doing.
 Why do we not apply the same principles to our selves?
 How do you expect to feel better, stronger, worth, valued, if you don’t tend to your own emotions and needs?
 The reality is that the more you connect to yourself, the better equipped you are to respond to yourself and take care of your needs.